Liberal Arts (film): Plot

 Jesse Fisher, a 35-year-old college admissions officer in NYC who loves literature and language, is newly single and dissatisfied with his life and career.
 He believes the happiest time of his life was the years at his unnamed Ohio liberal arts college, where he could study uninterrupted, surrounded by others like him.
 Peter Hoberg, his former English professor, invites Jesse back to the college to attend his retirement ceremony.
 Jesse meets 19-year-old Zibby, a sophomore studying drama and the daughter of Peter's friends.

 After the retirement dinner, Jesse stumbles upon a campus party where he runs into Zibby.
 They agree to have coffee together the next day.
 He spends the afternoon with her, walking around the campus discussing life, books, and music.
 He also encounters his old romantics teacher, Judith Fairfield—a woman he has long admired—and meets the eccentric Nat, and Dean, a brilliant but depressed student who, like Jesse, always carries a book with him.

 Before Jesse leaves, Zibby asks to stay in touch through hand-written letters and they become closer.
 Meanwhile, Peter feels lost facing his upcoming retirement, and goes to the dean to ask to stay on.
 He is told that they have already hired his replacement.

 Zibby invites Jesse back to campus, hinting that she has feelings for him.
 Jesse has concerns about the 16-year age gap, but agrees.
 They spend time together and kiss.
 When Peter sees them together, however, he encourages Jesse to date women his own age.
 Zibby confesses her feelings to Jesse and asks him to sleep with her; he agrees, but changes his mind after she admits that she is a virgin.
 Zibby is insulted and hurt and asks him to leave.
 Jesse goes to a bar where he meets Fairfield again.
 They have a one-night stand, but afterwards she tells him to grow up and kicks him out.
 Meanwhile, Zibby goes to a party and kisses a classmate.
 Jesse leaves without seeing Zibby again, but says goodbye to Peter.

 Jesse returns to New York and, some months later, writes to Zibby again.
 He apologizes for hurting her, says that he misses her and credits her for helping him to grow.
 He meets and starts dating Ana, a bookseller his own age with a similar love for books.
 After Jesse helps avert Dean's suicide by overdose, he advises the young man to stop hiding from life within books.

 Jesse goes to see Zibby and apologizes to her again.
-She says that she had hoped to take a shortcut to adulthood through a relationship with Jesse, and that she understands that what he did was the right thing.
+She says that she had hoped to take a shortcut to life through a relationship with Jesse, and that she understands that what he did was the right thing.
 Jesse goes back home and renews his correspondence with Zibby.
 The film ends with Zibby lying down reading Songs of Innocence and of Experience which she received via courier from Jesse, and Ana lying on Jesse's chest, them happily talking about growing old.